pmsoftware/odietamo/docs/project-background.rst

 We built a tool to recover our source code base for each production Scenario that we had executing: a tool to scour the landscape of repositories and identify the correct source (where it still existed).

-We built tools to export source objects at the *right* level of granularity, for check in our source code control systems.
+We built tools to export source objects at the *right* level of granularity, for check in to our source code control systems.

 And, we established.